pymedphys/pymedphys/docs/licensing-notes.rst

 mean the AGPL-3.0+.

 You should have received a copy of the Apache-2.0 along with this program.
-If not, see <http://www.apache.org/licenses/LICENSE-2.0>.
+If not, see http://www.apache.org/licenses/LICENSE-2.0.

 Benefits of using a copyleft license in Medical Physics
 -------------------------------------------------------

-For more information on why you as a Medical Physicist might want to use the AGPL-3.0+ license read the [benefits of AGPL-3.0+ for Medical Physics](./Benefits-of-AGPL-3.0+-for-Medical-Physics.md).
+For more information on why you as a Medical Physicist might want to use the AGPL-3.0+ license read the `the Benefits of AGPL-3.0+ for Medical Physics`_.

 Justification for the inclusion of additional terms
 ---------------------------------------------------